-Any statement of an untruth or partial statement that although truthful omits material facts, made with the intent to mislead patients, administrative officials, faculty, staff, or students is considered a form of lying.
-Lying also includes forgery or falsifying, altering, or counterfeiting of any academic, University or patient record, document or form.
+Any statement of an untruth or partial statement that although truthful omits material facts, made with the intent to mislead patients, administrative officials, faculty, staff, or students is considered a form of

 7. Illegal Acts

 Any act that violates law is considered professional misconduct.
 Theft of any University, student, faculty, staff, or patient property is a violation of this policy and will not be tolerated.